Top Ten Maui Surf Spots

 Puamana Park

 Located on the western coast just south of Lahaina is Puamana.
-One of the fun family friendly Maui Surf Spots,a mellow wave out in front of Pumana park that offers both rights and lefts and can be quite lengthy if the conditions are good.
+This is one of the best places to surf in Maui.
+It's a mellow wave out in front of Pumana park that offers both rights and lefts and can be quite lengthy if the conditions are good.
 Further north are a few other peaks that predominantly go right and can also get super fun on a south or southeast swell.
 At Puamana you should watch for shallow reef and sharp rocks.
 Best to surf on a mid to high tide once the reef is less exposed.

 BEST SWELL DIRECTION: West, Southwest, South